mludolph/fogmsg/README.md

 ## Demo Video

-A demo video explaining the core components and features of this prototype can be found here.
+A short video demonstrating the reliable messaging can be found at .

 ## License

-The software is licensed under MIT and is and is available publicly on Github ().
+The software is licensed under MIT and is and is available publicly on Github ([https://github.com/mludolph/fogmsg](https://github.com/mludolph/fogmsg)).